 A variation on the classic game, all you need to do for a mummy-sack race is wrap white crepe streamers around the kiddos' legs and let them race to a finish line.
 Just make sure they're playing on a soft ground so that their scramble is ouch-less!

 This is a great one-on-one game if you're trying to boost a toddler's motor skills and ability to match.
 Using plastic spider rings (we all have a fleet left over from years of trick-or-treating) and striped black-and-orange straws, have your tiny tyke stack the spiders according to color.

 Get the full instructions at The Resourceful Mama.

-Punch a Box
+Punch the Box

 Halloween Sensory "I Spy" Bottles

-Get the full instructions at Of Learning and Nesting
+Get the full instructions at Of Learning and Nesting.